VA Loan Child Care Costs

 What Documentation Your Lender Needs

-When a lender reviews your VA loan file and you have children under 12, they will ask for documentation of your monthly child care costs.
-You do not need a formal contract from a daycare center, but you do need a written statement.
-Most lenders accept a signed letter from you stating the monthly amount, the name of the provider, and the ages of the children.
-Some lenders ask for a letter from the provider directly.
+When a lender reviews your VA file and you have children under 12, they will ask for documentation of the monthly cost.
+You don’t need a formal contract from a licensed center.
+Most lenders accept a signed letter from the borrower stating the monthly amount, the provider’s name, and the children’s ages.
+Some lenders also ask for a letter directly from the provider.
 Either way, the lender needs a number they can put in the file.

 What to Do If Your Numbers Are Tight